Knee Specialist

 Professional profile:

-His particular interests lie with soft tissue injuries relating to sports injuries of the knee and the treatment of this using minimally invasive surgery.
+His interests lie with soft tissue injuries relating to sports injuries of the knee and the treatment of this using minimally invasive surgery.
 He regularly sees amateur and professional sports people with knee problems.

 Although he performs conventional total knee replacement surgery, he has an interest in uni-compartmental (partial) knee replacement and other modern techniques of osteotomies for the treatment of degenerative changes of the knee in younger people.